giorgiostucchi/Error-Mitigation-WMI/Readout Error Mitigation.md

 | $\|00\rangle\langle 11\|-\| 11\rangle\langle 11\|$ | $11 \rightarrow 00$ |     $n(n-1) / 2$     |

 Each operator $G_i$ generates a readout error on some bit or some pair of bits.
 The right column shows the number of ways to choose qubit(s) acted upon by a generator.
 The negative terms in $G_i$ ensure that $A$ is a stochastic matrix.
 The CTMP model depends on $2 n^2$ parameters $r_i$, as can be seen by counting the number of generators $G_i$ of each type.
 Furthermore, the tensor product model Eq.
 (5) is a special case of CTMP with $r_i=0$ for all two-qubit errors.
 This method yields better results compared to the simple confusion matrix approach.

+## Advantages

+- Deals with errors that many other techniques do not handle
+- Can often be combined with existing workflows to produce better results
+- Can also accept as much information as the user has about the measurement statistics

+## Disadvantages

+- Requires the preliminary characterization of the measurement errors associated to a specific backend
+- Confusion matrix and its estimation involves numerous state preparations and measurements in the computational basis.
+Its complete characterization scales exponentially in the number of qubits (can be simplified under the assumption that measurement errors are local with respect to individual qubits or group of qubits)

 ### References
 - [Confusion Matrix Theory](https://arxiv.org/abs/1907.08518)